Updated: 2 days ago

 If you haven't filed your 2019 taxes yet, I hate to tell you, but you're a little late.
-Taxes are normally due April 15th of each year (for the previous year), but they were extended this year until July 15th due to coronavirus and economic instability.
+Taxes are normally due April 15th of each year (for the previous year).

 On the other hand, if you owe the government money and don't file on time, you will be fined either $210 or however much you owe them (whichever value is less).
 Read here to find out more about the punishments for ignoring the IRS.
 This ranges from owing large amounts of money to going to jail.
 Either way, it's really not ideal.
 And no matter what, the punishment for not FILING taxes is much worse than the punishment for not PAYING your taxes.
 So even if you can't afford to pay right this second, you should always file on time.
 The IRS also provides payment plans if you can't pay all at once.

 Okay, so anyways, we're all on the same page.
 We should file our taxes!
 But how?!?!?
 Maybe you've never had to file before, or maybe your dad always did it but never told you how.
 Well, you don't need to be a middle-aged balding man to do taxes.